renpy/renpy/sphinx/source/style.rst

     The number of pixels of spacing to include above each line.

+.. style-property:: line_overlap_split int

+    When in slow text mode, and two lines overlap, this many pixels of the overlap are allocated to the top line.
+Increase this if the bottoms of characters on the top line are clipped.

 .. style-property:: line_spacing int

     The number of pixels of spacing to include below each line.